President Obama’s FOIA Memorandum

 - Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency’s website, such as soliciting feedback on the content and presentation of posted material, improving search capabilities on the site, posting material in open formats, making information available through mobile applications, providing explanatory material, etc.?

 - If so, provide examples of such improvements.

 - Did your agency use any means to publicize or highlight important proactive disclosures for public awareness?
 If so, was social media utilized?

 - Has your agency encountered challenges that make it difficult to post records you otherwise would like to post?
 If so, please briefly explain what those challenges are.

 - Describe any other steps taken to increase proactive disclosures at your agency.

 Section IV: Steps Taken to Greater Utilize Technology

 A key component of the President's FOIA Memorandum was the direction to "use modern technology to inform citizens about what is known and done by their Government."
 In addition to using the internet to make proactive disclosures, agencies should also be exploring ways to utilize technology in responding to requests.
-In 2010 and 2011, agencies reported widespread use of technology in receiving and tracking FOIA requests and preparing agency Annual FOIA Reports.
-For 2013, as we did in 2012, the questions have been further refined and now also address different, more innovative aspects of technology use.
+Over the past several years agencies have reported widespread use of technology in receiving and tracking FOIA requests and preparing agency Annual FOIA Reports.
+For 2014, as we have done over the past years, the questions have been further refined and now also address different, more innovative aspects of technology use.